 Only the total hydrolysable amino acid (free and bound amino acids; THAA) fraction was analysed to conserve material.
 Samples were demineralised with 8 μL 7 M HCl, with addition of a further 8 μL HCl if necessary to complete demineralisation.
 Samples were hydrolysed by heating at 110°C for 22 hours in nitrogen-flushed vials, then dried at 80°C for 15 minutes prior to rehydration for analysis by IEC, or dried overnight under vacuum prior to rehydration for analysis by RP-HPLC.

-Chiral separation of the hydrolysed amino acids was carried out either using IEC or RP-HPLC.
+Separation of the hydrolysed amino acids was carried out either using IEC (at the University of Bergen) or RP-HPLC (at the University of York).
 During hydrolysis asparagine and glutamine are irreversibly hydrolysed to aspartic acid and glutamic acid respectively; therefore these amino acids are analytically indistinguishable and reported as Asx and Glx (Hill, 1965).
 The fluorescent derivatising agent o-phthaldialdehyde (OPA), used in both methods, does not allow for the detection of proline or hydroxyproline (Miller and Brigham-Grette, 1989), while the OPA derivative of lysine is prone to degradation during separation (Brückner et al., 1994); therefore these amino acids are not reported for either method.

 2.4.1.
 Separation by ion exchange liquid chromatography (IEC)